j-sieben/SCT/README.md

 Some important advanteges are realized using this approach:

 #### Easier logic control
-As all decision logic is presented at a single table within the database (or, even easier, on a page of a dedicated APEX application), it's easier to control complex logic and to see interdependencies
+As all decision logic is maintained in a single table within the database, it's easier to control complex logic and to see interdependencies.
+To make maintenance even easier, the plugin ships with a small APEX application allowing to review, create and change the rules.

+The plugin may be triggered by `change` events of page items as well as `click` events on page buttons.
+At the moment, only buttons and regions with a static ID are seen by the plugin, so you need to set this attribute if you want the plugin to control the button or region.
+Declaratively, you are allowed to

+- set values of page items
+- refresh page items such as select lists as well as regions such as reports
+- control visibility of page items, buttons and regions

 #### Better execution control
 A rule is checked only if the triggering element is referenced within the rule condition.
-This way, only conditions are evaluated that may potentially change based on the triggering element.
+This way, only conditions that may potentially change the outcome of that rule are executed.
 This avoids unwanted side effects of existing rules.

 #### No unrequired DA activities
 Nor is it required to create PL/SQL actions with a `NULL` action in order to pass an element value to the database, nor do you need any hidden helper fields on the page to store temporary information.
 Roundtrips to the database are limited to a total of one per plugin call.
 Almost no additional roundtrip is required.
 Additional roundtrips may occur if you want to stick to some declarative functionality APEX exposes, such as when you trigger the `apexrefresh` event.
 This, in turn, may cause a roundtrip to the database to refresh a report or a select list.

 #### Better logic control
 Any call to the plugin results in a response from the database that includes the name of the rule that has been chosen for the given state.
-Plus, in the post to the database, you see each item value that got sent to the database.
+Plus, in the request (`post`) to the database, you see each item value that got sent to the database.
 With this information, it's very easy to follow the logic stream and pin down potential logic flaws.

 #### Automatic type detection
 If you compare values entered on the page, it's hard to do so because you need to treat date values different than number values and these different to string values.
 Based on the fact, that each page item is allowed to have a format mask to define the item's appearance on the page, SCT converts the item value to the respective data type using this format mask.

-This, on the other hand, means that if you want to treat an item value as a number, you should define a format mask to pass information to SCT on what the item's data type is.
-Recall that on the APEX page, each item is of type string, as it is in the session state.
+In order to make this work, you have to set the format mask of the respective page items.
+If the format mask is null, the element will be treated as string.